Pioneer packs

 Day 2:

 The stretch towards Voervadsbro is one of the river's most beautiful.
 After Vestbirk Camping, keep right and sail through a small canal (remember to keep right).
 You'll pass through the upper part of Naldal Lake and into Vestbirk Lake, where you'll pass through another canal.
 You'll reach Vestbirk Hydroelectric Power Station, which is definitely worth a visit.
-At Vestbirk Hydroelectric Power Station, the canoe must be "carried" across with the designated canoe carriages.
+At Vestbirk Hydroelectric Power Station, the canoe must be "carried" across with the designated canoe carts.

 Day 3: